elipinska/codeclan_wk4_day4_student_enrolment_lab/student_enrollment_lab.md

  - Create a table for students DONE

 Part 2
- - Create a ruby model that can save() a students details
+ - Create a ruby model that can save() a students details DONE
- - Create some seed data to populate the database with students
+ - Create some seed data to populate the database with students DONE

 Part 3
 - Add methods to a student to
-  - find all the students
+  - find all the students DONE
-  - find a student by id
+  - find a student by id DONE

 Part 4
 - Create a view to show all the students